 4. Oklahoma is not going to enjoy its inaugural season in the SEC.

 Texas will be fine in its first year in the new league.
 The Sooners might not be, as evidenced by a brutal loss to Tennessee at home on Saturday.
-Oklahoma has a good enough defense, courtesy of Brent Venables.
+Oklahoma has a good enough defense to compete against most opponents, thanks to Brent Venables.
 But the offense is a mess, and it’s never a good sign if you have to bench your starting quarterback before the end of the first half of an important game.
-I just do not have confidence in either sophomore Jackson Arnold or true freshman Michael Hawkins Jr. to win a lot of SEC games with this offense.
+I just do not have confidence in either sophomore Jackson Arnold or true freshman Michael Hawkins Jr. to win a lot of SEC games.
 Can the offensive line hold up?
 Can this team sustain drives?
 Or do the Sooners simply wish they were back in the Big 12?

 5. Reports of Clemson’s demise may have been premature.